-Combine all marinade ingredients in bowl.
-Add chicken, and marinate in fridge for about 30 minutes.
+- Combine marinade ingredients (soy sauce, honey, Sriracha, ground chili with fried garlic, and garlic) in a medium bowl.
+Add chicken, and marinate in fridge for 30 minutes.
 Drain marinade into small saucepan

-Add 1 tablespoon oil to skillet, and turn heat to medium-high.
-When oil begins to sizzle, add green beans, broccoli and asparagus, and saute for about 5 minutes.
-Add snow peas, onion and garlic, and saute for another 2-3 minutes.
-Move all vegetables to sides of skillet
+- Add 1 tablespoon oil to wok or skillet, and turn heat to medium-high.
+When oil begins to sizzle, add green beans, broccoli, and asparagus.
+Saute for about 5 minutes, tossing occasionally.

-Add remaining 1/2 tablespoon of oil plus chicken to center of skillet.
-Saute chicken about 3 minutes per side, until chicken is cooked through.
+- Add chicken to center of wok or skillet.
+Saute chicken about 4 minutes per side, until chicken is cooked through.